databoy5000/project-3-server/README.md

 #### 3. Memory model update
 At the time of our first Memory model draft, we weren't yet aware of how to interact with Mapbox's [Geocoder](https://www.npmjs.com/package/react-map-gl-geocoder), and what location information we wanted to retrieve from it.
 Therefore, the model had to be updated when a successful response was received at front-end level tests, and the documentation understood.

 The Geocoder returns detailed information on a successful search of a map location.
-As a team, we conviened that we wanted to keep multiple properties of this search result which would be nested as an object inside of a main property called `location` (for organisational purposes, but also, because we hadn't done it before, we weren't we wanted to try what we didn't know).
-Here's an extract of the `location` property's object:
+We conviened that we wanted to keep multiple properties of this search result which would be nested as an object inside of a main property called `location` (for organisational purposes, but also, because we hadn't done it before, we weren't we wanted to try what we didn't know).

+Here's an extract of the `location` property from the memory's model:

 ```js
   location: {